mudler/Algorithm-Sat-Backtracking/README.md

 For example, the formula "a AND NOT b" is satisfiable because one can find the values a = **TRUE** and b = **FALSE**, which make (a AND NOT b) = TRUE.
 In contrast, "a AND NOT a" is unsatisfiable.
 More: [https://en.wikipedia.org/wiki/Boolean\_satisfiability\_problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) .

+Look also at the test file for an example of usage.

 # METHODS

 ## solve()